-If you are scheduled for surgery through one of our clinics, read the following information to help you prepare for surgery.
+If you are scheduled for surgery through one of our University of Washington Medical Center (UWMC) specialty clinics, the following information can help you prepare for your operation.
+You may also download a brochure

 - A list of all the medicines you take, including times and dosages.

-The pre-anesthesia nurse coordinator visit is a good time for you to ask questions about the day of surgery.
-At the end of your visit, the nurse coordinator will ask you for a phone number where you can be reached the day before surgery (see below for more details).
+The pre-anesthesia visit is a good time to ask questions about what will happen on the day of your surgery.
+At the end of your visit, the Pre-Anesthesia Clinic staff will ask you for a phone number where you can be reached the day before surgery.

 The Day Before and Morning of Surgery